pscedu/psc-wpdocs/docs/staff/sunset.md

 and Senior Systems/Networking Engineer for different major companies, and is currently involved with the [HuBMAP](https://hubmapconsortium.org) and [SenNet](https://sennetconsortium.org) projects.

-So far, his contributions to the PSC include:
+So far, his contributions to PSC include:

 * Redesign of the HuBMAP's infrastructure layer to integrate with HIVE's SLURM clusters.
 * Redesign SenNet's architecture to accommodate the new infrastructure under the Moonshot project.